Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 Final cost: €96,000 (≈ €1,200/m²), including supervision and full design with 3D renders.
 Excluding loose furniture.

-This is the level where most of our quotes land: complete renovation with boutique quality, without crossing into true luxury territory.
+This is the level where most market quotes land: complete renovation with boutique quality, without crossing into true luxury territory.

 Scenario 3 — 120 m² premium apartment, lake view